maryrwelsh/wikipedia_data_analysis/dbt/README.md

 * **Single Responsibility**: Each model has a focused purpose
 * **Readability**: Well-documented SQL with consistent formatting
 * **Idempotency**: Models can be run multiple times safely
-* **Testability**: Comprehensive test coverage with dbt's testing framework
+* **Testability**: Basic test coverage with dbt's testing framework
 * **Configuration Management**: Environment-driven configuration with sensible defaults

 ## Future Improvements

 * **Dynamic Category Management**: Store categories in a configuration table
 * **Performance Optimization**:
-  * Implement incremental model strategies
+  * The AI calls can be expensive.
+Performance gains can be made by fine tuning Snowflake's warehouse settings (scale up/out) to handle processing larger row counts.
   * Add clustering keys for frequently queried tables
 * **Advanced Analytics**:
   * Implement trending algorithms and anomaly detection